bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 > Isn’t that the same as git merge?

-`git merge`?”
-In almost all cases, you’d be right.
+`git merge`? " In almost all cases, you’d be right.
 Rebasing is a dangerous process that effectively rewrites history.

 ### I see you too like to live life Dangerously… tell me about Rebase..